This indicator measures the depth of available credit information and the effectiveness of collateral and bankruptcy laws in facilitating lending.

 - By law, borrowers have the right to access their data in the largest credit registry or bureau in the economy.

-Strength of Legal Rights: This component measures the extent to which bankruptcy and collateral laws protect the rights of borrowers and lenders to facilitate lending.
-It contains 8 aspects related to legal rights in collateral law and two aspects in bankruptcy law.
+- Strength of Legal Rights: This component measures the extent to which bankruptcy and collateral laws protect the rights of borrowers and lenders to facilitate lending.
+It contains 12 aspects related to legal rights in collateral law or bankruptcy law.
 A score of 1 is assigned for each of the following features of the laws:

 - Any business may use movable assets as collateral while keeping possession of the assets, and any financial institution may accept such assets as collateral.